axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/forgot-password/index.rst

 |login-screen|

-To reset your password, click on **Forgot my password** and you will be navigated below page.
+To reset your password, click on **Forgot my password** and you will be navigated to below page.

 |send-email-screen|